Emergent weight morphologies in deep neural networks: Results

-To derive a theory for the emergence of large-scale weight morphologies in deep neural networks, we begin by defining a quantity that describes the local weight morphology around a given node of the deep neural network.
-Considering the layered structure of deep neural networks, this local morphology is naturally described by how much a given node is connected to the previous and next layers.
-These are mathematically represented by the ratios $\Omega_{\mathrm{in}}(n,l)$ and $\Omega_{\mathrm{out}}(n,l)$ between the sum of absolute weight going either in or out of a given node $n$ in layer $l$ and the total absolute weight between the respective layers.
-The nodal connectivity $r_n^{(l)}$ then is the product of both fractions (Fig.~\ref{fig:2}a),
+Considering the layered structure of deep neural networks, the local weight morphology around a given node of the deep neural network is naturally described by how much a given node is connected to the previous and next layers.
+These quantities are mathematically represented by the ratios $\Omega_{\mathrm{in}}(n,l)$ and $\Omega_{\mathrm{out}}(n,l)$ between the sum of absolute weights going either in or out of a given node $n$ in layer $l$ and the total absolute weight between the respective layers.
+The nodal connectivity $r_n^{(l)}$ then is the product of both fractions (Fig.~\ref{fig:1}a),

+which is bounded between 0 and 1 due to the normalisation of the weight fractions.
 We now aim to derive effective interactions between nodal connectivities.
-To this end, we first quantify the coevolution of pairs of weights, from which we may then derive effective interactions between nodes.
+To this end, we first quantify the coevolution of pairs of weights, from which we then derive effective interactions between nodes.
 For the time evolution of weights, we use stochastic gradient descent with learning rate $\eta$ in a potential given by the loss function $\mathcal{L}$,

-The loss function quantifies the deviation of the network prediction from the true data labels and we assume the common choice of the squared error loss function.
-We first represent the output of a neural network with one output node and a fixed number of nodes $N$ in the hidden layers as a function of all possible paths between the input and output layer~\cite{choromanska2015loss}.
-For any pair of weights in adjacent layers sharing a common node, we obtain an exact expression for the coevolution of their values, $w$ and $w'$, and their respective increments after one step of training, $\Delta w$ and $\Delta w'$ (Supplemental Theory).
-We find that weights in adjacent layers are positively coupled, and this coupling is $N$ times stronger than for weights in nonadjacent layers.
+The loss function quantifies the deviation of the network prediction from the true data labels, and we assume the common choice of the squared-error loss function.
+We then represent the output of a neural network with one output node and a fixed number of nodes $N$ in each hidden layer as a function of all possible paths between the input and output layer~\cite{choromanska2015loss}.
+For any pair of weights in adjacent layers sharing a common node, we obtain an exact expression for the coevolution of their values, $w$ and $w'$, and their respective increments after one step of training, $\Delta w$ and $\Delta w'$.
+We find that weights in adjacent layers are positively coupled, and this coupling is $N$ times stronger than for weights in nonadjacent layers (Supplementary Theory).